Hamstring tendinopathy – A pain in the butt

 This pain gradually builds and can persist for days.
 It is often worse at the beginning of exercise and later once you’ve cooled down.
 The pain can then start affecting other parts of daily life – climbing stairs, bending over and lifting, prolonged sitting.
 Even walking can be uncomfortable.

 Once it’s been there a long time other areas can become sore – the hip, the back, the knee.
 It really is a pain in the butt.
-Whilst many may think it’s a glute injury or a low back problem, most often it is a Proximal Hamstring tendon problem.
+Whilst many may think it’s a glute injury or a low back problem, most often it is a Proximal Hamstring Tendon problem.

 What is Proximal Hamstring Tendinopathy?

-If not allowed enough time to settle further damage/ pathology can occur to the tendon and it becomes a tendon-pathology or tendinopathy.
+So when the tendon has been pushed beyonds it's capacity it starts to get sore.
+Initially an inflammatory reaction occurs often making the tendon sore or even swollen.
+Read our other blog on tendinopathy.
+If not allowed enough time to settle further damage can occur to the tendon and it becomes a tendon 'pathology' or tendinopathy.
 This may or may not be associated with pain.
-Over time this pathology or degeneration if ignored can continue to the point where the hamstring just isn't functional anymore.
+Over time this pathology can continue to the point where the hamstring just isn't functional anymore.

 butt cheek